April 24, 2019 – Through projects such as ADAPTABLE, CTTI, and the NIH Collaboratory, the DCRI is defining how to use RWE in clinical research.

 Leading by example

+The DCRI’s work to advance the use of RWE continues today.
 Through several innovative programs, the DCRI continues to spearhead new and better ways of bringing RWE to the fore of research that will inform future regulatory policy.

 As highlighted in the FDA’s framework document as a case example, the ADAPTABLE (Aspirin Dosing: A Patient-centric Trial Assessing Benefits and Long-Term Effectiveness) Study is a patient-centered, pragmatic clinical trial assessing two different daily doses of aspirin to evaluate which dose is more effective for patients living with cardiovascular disease.